schniebel/odds-update/clusters/infra-ops/README.md

 ### GitOps control plane

 The infra-ops EKS cluster runs Flux and Crossplane and acts as the control plane for all environments.
-Flux watches this repo and reconciles resources in a strict order using Kustomization.dependsOn.
+Flux watches this repo and reconciles resources in a strict order using `Kustomization.dependsOn`.

 Order of operations: Namespaces → External Secrets Operator → Secrets → Crossplane install → Crossplane providers/compositions/managed resources → Observability.
 Once Crossplane provisions cloud infra (including EKS clusters), Flux uses per-cluster kubeConfig secrets to push workloads (e.g., odds-compute and analytics) into those target clusters.